stas-goncharenko/sgCaptcha/README.md

 if (checkCaptcha($key, $code)) {
   // Congratulation!
 Capthca is correct!;
 } else {
-  // Fuck!
+  // Ops!
 Capthca is not correct!;
 }
 ```